 The action bar is available at the top of both the folder listing and within a ticket.
 This is what you would use to make changes to basic ticket attributes.

-The button with the down arrow provides quick access to additional but less commonly used actions.
+The More button provides quick access to additional but less commonly used actions.

-A ticket can have one of three states:
+A ticket can have one of following states:

-Whenever a customer replies to a held or closed ticket, it will automatically reopen.
+Whenever a customer replies to a held, snoozed or closed ticket, it will automatically reopen.

 At any given time, a single team member is responsible for a ticket.
 Ticket ownership can be transferred to another team member using the assign dropdown.

-Tickets are categorized with labels.
+Tickets are categorized with labels (or tags).
 They can be used in folder configurations & automated triggers to help implement custom business workflows.
 Enchant also provides label based reporting.

 You can have a lot of fun with these: they can be color coded or enhanced with meaningful picture icons.